 Soundbars can be a decent option when you don’t have the room for a full home theater setup.
 You also don’t have to spend thousands to get a good performing product that'll do a better job than most TV speakers.
 Whether you need a full Atmos setup or a good 2.1 system, there’s a lot of options available at a decent price point.

-We’ve tested nearly 40 soundbars so far.
+We’ve tested over 45 soundbars so far.
 Below, you'll find our recommendations for the best soundbars under $500 to buy.
 See also our recommendations for the overall best soundbars, the best Dolby Atmos soundbars if you watch a lot of movies, and the best budget soundbars if you’re on an even tighter budget.